 The Community Foundation aspires to keep the community and our donors informed about the benefits generated from the grants we make.
 Grantee reports help tell the stories of our communities.
 The Grant Report is used to capture information to help us communicate your work to the larger community.

 If you received a grant from the Community Foundation through our 2021 Community Grants program, we will require a grant report by August 26, 2022.

-We will notify you by email when grant reports open.
-At that time, you'll be able to submit yours via the Community Foundation's online grants platform.
-Once you are logged in to the online grants platform you'll click "Edit" to begin your grant report or to see a list of grant report questions.
+To submit a 2021 Community Grants Report via the Community Foundation's online grants platform, log in to the online grants platform and click "Edit" to begin your grant report or to see a list of grant report questions.

 Please contact Melissa Rosscup at email@example.com with any questions about the online grant report.